-At Bolshaw the systematic teaching of phonics has a high priority throughout Reception and Key Stage 1.
+At Bolshaw, the development of pre-phonics skills and the systematic teaching of phonics make up the initial stage in the teaching of reading.
 This also extends into KS2 where necessary.
 Phonics is taught four times a week to all children in Reception, Year 1 and Year 2, moving to Jane Considine's 'The Spelling Books' in KS2.
 In KS2 any children who need to be on the phonics programme do so at the correct level.
-From Y3 - Y6 children all children have Whole Class Reading lessons, which use quality texts and echo and choral reading, after being modelled by the class teacher.

-It is our intention to ensure that by the end of their primary education, all pupils are able to read fluently, accurately and with confidence.

-We believe that reading for pleasure is an entitlement for every child and at Bolshaw we actively promote a love of reading.
+From Y3 - Y6 all children have Whole Class Reading lessons, which use quality texts.
+Read Write Inc. It is our intention to ensure that by the end of their primary education, all pupils are able to read fluently, accurately and with confidence.
+Reading for pleasure is an entitlement for every child and at Bolshaw we actively promote a love of reading.
 We want the children to become enthusiastic readers, seeing the point of reading and actually loving stories.
 Reading for pleasure is at the heart of our curriculum and is promoted in each class.
-Teachers enthuse about books and read quality texts to the children, during English lessons and at other times of the day.
+Priorites Teachers enthuse about books and read quality texts to the children, during English lessons and at other times of the day.
 The children are also able to share these and other quality texts at home.
 Story Time is an integral part of the teaching week with a minimum of three sessions for every class and daily sessions for Reception and Year One.
-It is timetabled across all Key Stages and will include books from our Bolshaw Reading Spine in each year group as well as other quality texts.
+It is time-tabled across all Key Stages and will include books from our Bolshaw Reading Spine in each year group as well as other quality texts.